gu-fan/riv.vim/README.rst

 :Links_:    Jumping with links.
 :Table_:    Auto formatted table.
 :Indent_:   Improved indentation
+:Insert_:   Improvment of some mapping in insert mode.
 :Highlighting_: Improved syntax file.

 These features are for the Riv Project.